Starting a Website

 Image Compression: If you run a website with lots of images, like a food blog, image compression is a MUST.
 Bulky images slow down your website, big time.
-Luckily, the plugin Imagify can quickly and seamlessly compress the images, making the smaller without losing quality.
+Luckily, the plugin Imagify can quickly and seamlessly compress the images, making them smaller without losing quality.
 Win-win.

-Website Backup: Sh*t happens with websites, and you don't want to be caught without a backup!
-Installing VaultPress gives you peace of mind.
-In the event that your site crashes, you'll always have a fresh backup copy available for quick installation.
+Website Backup: Sh*t happens with websites, and you don’t want to be caught without a backup!
+Installing a plugin like UpDraft Plus* gives you peace of mind.
+If your site crashes, you’ll always have a fresh backup copy available for quick installation.
 The free plan is adequate for most people, but if you collect personal information, use the paid plan for encryption.

 Monetizing Your Website

 Amazon Associates: Whenever you link to a product you love (books, food, videos, etc.) that is sold on Amazon, you can use an Amazon affiliate link.
-If someone purchases the product (or anything else on Amazon within 24 hours), you will receive a small % of the sale price.
+If someone purchases the product (or anything else on Amazon within 24 hours), you will receive a (very) small % of the sale price.
 Easy peasy!